String Literal Syntax¶

 Reference Implementation¶

-The Open Dylan dfmc-reader contains the reference implementation.
+The Open Dylan dfmc-reader library contains the reference implementation.

 Revision History¶